robert-j-webb/stackedit/safe eval.md

 ### Summary

-Eval is one of the most notorious functions in the JavaScript standard library as far as I know, however, I don't think that means we should ban it to strange edge cases related to importing code.
+Eval is one of the most notorious functions in the JavaScript standard library, however, I don't think that means we should ban it to strange edge cases related to importing code.
 Letting users input code into your website is an amazing feature that gives them all of the options that a programming language has, and it can be very dangerous for that reason.
 However, by removing all of the potentially dangerous bits of a programming language, we're still left with a feature that is somewhat limitless and is now completely safe.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2OTc3MDIxNCwtMjk0OTY5NTY2LC02OT
+eyJoaXN0b3J5IjpbLTI2MTAzNjQ4NSwtMjk0OTY5NTY2LC02OT
 Y4OTQxMDQsMTE1MjA4Mzc2MCwxMzg2MzczMDA5LDc4NTM0MzA2
 NSwxMDI4MDI3ODM1LDE0MzUwMjQwMjksNzc0NjM0NzQ3LC0xNT
 A4MTE4OTE1LC0xOTU5NDY4NDUzLDU3OTE3OTEzOSwtMTYyNzI5